 No old Games

 Some great new games are in the pipeline for the Xbox One, but the console is not backward compatible.
 You can’t play Xbox 360 games on it, and you can’t use your old controllers.
-You can, however, bring your Xbox live Gamertag and your Xbox Live Gamerscore over to the new console.
-The migration includes digital movies and music you’ve bought on Xbox live, but it does not include downloadable Xbox 360 Arcade games, which won’t work on the Xbox One.
+However, you can bring your Xbox live Gamertag and your Xbox Live Gamerscore to the new console.
+The migration includes digital movies and music you’ve bought on Xbox live but not downloadable Xbox 360 Arcade games, which won’t work on the Xbox One.

 It’s Always Watching